epam/ai-dial/docs/user-guide.md

 You can delete a single conversation, selected conversations or all conversations.

-* To delete a single conversation, on the left panel, in the conversation contextual menu, select **Delete** and confirm your action.
+* To delete a **single** conversation, on the left panel, in the conversation contextual menu, select **Delete** and confirm your action.
-* To delete all conversations, at the bottom of the left panel, click the **Delete all conversations** icon.
+* To delete **all** conversations, at the bottom of the left panel, click the **Delete all conversations** icon.

 ![](./img/Delete_conv.png)

+Also, you can use a *selection* mode to choose conversation(s) you want to delete:

-* To delete selected conversations, you can use either **Select all** button and choose the conversations you want to remove
+* Click **Select all** button in the bottom panel.
+In this case, all conversations are preselected and you can unselect the ones you want to keep.
+You can also click **Unselect all** in the bottom panel to clear the selection.

 ![](./img/select-chat1.png)

-or click **Select** in the menu of each conversation:
+* Click **Select** in the conversation menu.
+In this case, you can hover over any conversation and use checkboxes to select/unselect conversations you want to delete.
+You can also click **Unselect all** in the bottom panel to clear the selection.

 ![](./img/select-chat2.png)